 NOTE In console format, to aid reading, disks are sorted to display in order by enclosure and disk number.
 In API formats, output is not sorted because it is expected to be manipulated by a host application.

-If undergoing an erase (ERAS) operation, the command reports the disk as UNUSABLE, with a health condition of Degraded.
-The Jobs field shows ERAS.
+If a disk is undergoing an erase operation, the command reports the disk as UNUSABLE, with a health condition of Degraded.
+The Jobs field shows ERASE.

 To show information about disks: